 Shoot length (cm)

 The highest shoot length was recorded in control compared to other PEG concentrations.
 Shoot length decreased as the concentration of PEG increased and the mean shoot length under 0% PEG was 16.85cm and decreased under 5, 10, 15 and 20 % PEG (15.69, 13.11, 10.38 and 7.84 cm respectively).
 Among the genotypes, the mean highest shoot length was recorded in DBGV 206 (22.26 cm) in control (0% PEG).
 And lowest shoot length was recorded in BGD 163(11.90 cm).
 Decreased osmotic potential leads to a more drastic inhibition of shoot tissue elongation and the similar findings were observed by Jamaati et al. (2011).
-Shoot length was major factor which was affected more under osmotic stress, Decreased osmotic potential leads to a more drastic inhibition of shoot tissue elongation and the similar findings were observed by Jamaati et al. (2011).
+Shoot length was major factor which was affected more under osmotic stress, decreased osmotic potential leads to a more drastic inhibition of shoot tissue elongation and the similar findings were observed by Jamaati et al. (2011).

 Root length (cm)